-Our candy floss recipe is fluffy, sweet and fuss-free.
+Our candy floss recipe is fluffy, sweet, and fuss-free.

 The firm fairground favourite was first invented - funnily enough - by dentist William Morrison (hence Floss) and confectioner John C Wharton in 1897.
 And it’s safe to say this is one popping pink treat that has stood the test of time, with candy floss stands still going strong today.
-Make your own at home with sugar, corn syrup and your chosen flavouring.
-We show you how to create it without a candy floss machine in these five easy steps.
+Now you can make it yourself in just five steps.

 - 800g sugar